We are sorry, your browser version is not supported.

 • Applicants should possess a Bachelor’s degree in Economics or related disciplines, with a good background in Mathematics or Statistics.

-• An interview is normally required.
+• An interview is usually required.

 Supporting Documents Required